Dillenia indica: Ecology

-Dillenia indica produces a large hard edible fruit which is accessible only to the megaherbivores in the wild.
+The name elephant apple comes from the fact that it produces a large hard edible fruit which is accessible only to the megaherbivores in the wild like elephants.
 A study in the Buxa Tiger Reserve by ecologists Sekar & Sukumar has shown that Asian elephants appear to have a particular fondness for the fruits of D. indica, and are hence an important seed disperser for this tree.
 With the prospect of extinction of the elephants this tree has developed a back-up system, whereby its hard fruits that were only accessible to megaherbivores, slowly soften on the forest floor through the dry season to allow access to successively smaller animals such as macaques, rodents and squirrels.
 Seeds from both old and soft fruits are able to germinate well, enabling the persistence of this tree to be independent of the survival of its major megaherbivore disperser.

 Uses

 The fruit pulp is sour and used in Indian cuisine in curries, jam (ouu khatta), and jellies.

 Because it is a main source of food for elephants, monkeys and deer, collection of fruit from the core areas of the forest is prohibited.
 Commercial sale of the fruit is also prohibited, in an effort to help keep the food-chain system of the forest from dismantling totally.

+Its branches are used to make good firewood.